Where To Eat And Drink In Kensington guide image

 After one drink at your last party, you felt inspired, announcing “I’m going to open a bar one day, fill it with everything that we like, and the people will flock to it.”
 And though no one took you too seriously, you’ll realize when you get to Martha that someone got the jump on you.
 The cocktails, wine, and beer are affordable (most costing less than $15), there’s a ton of outdoor seating in their plant-covered patio, and the menu is full of your favorite things to eat after your third drink of the night, like hoagies, cheese, and pickles.

 This Kensington Avenue spot is where you should come to catch up with friends over shrimp wontons, spicy tom yum soup, pan-seared tilapia, and some small plates from the very long menu.
 We always order their pad kee mao, which mixes a spicy basil garlic sauce, broccoli, bell peppers, your protein of choice, and rice noodles in a stir fry.
 Its blend of flavors works so well that we eat it in small forkfuls just to make the dish last longer.
-There’s nothing on the menu over $20 and they open as early as noon, so it can work as your go-to spot for a Thai iced coffee, casual lunch, or as a place to end your day with a banana chocolate spring roll or sugary macaron.
+There’s nothing on the menu over $20 and they open as early as noon, so it can work as your go-to spot for a Thai iced coffee or a casual lunch.

 Although this Kensington bakery makes both traditional and vegan donuts in their shop, the ones made with coconut milk are somehow just as good—or even better—than the regular ones.
 The flavors change weekly, but range from classics like Boston cream to ones that sound like they were invented by a hungry 9-year-old, like banana graham cracker and black and white cookie cake.
 They’re also owned by the same people as ReAnimator, so you know they have great coffee, too.